 HIPAA and OSHA rules require that occupational health/employee health records must be kept separate from a person’s general/private health record.
 Agility is able to support these requirements by storing employee health information separately from the hospital patient health record.
 Click here to learn more about the necessity of keeping occupational health records separate from general medical records.

-Agility supports the latest Department of Transportation (DOT) and Medical Examiner’s Certificate (MEC) forms and auto-populates those forms with information already documented within Agility.
+Agility supports the latest Department of Transportation (DOT) and Medical Examiner’s Certificate (MEC) documents, which auto-populate with information already documented within Agility.

 Physician Evaluation and Management (E&M) Tool